webyom/dd-formula-parser/README.md

 ### Description

 - `vars` variable is in the formula
 - `calculator` calculator function of the formula.
 The `params` must be supplied if the formula contains variables, it is a dictionary of variable name keys and the actual values of variables.
+This function returns a calculated number result.

 ## resolveRefs(refs, n)